4th of July Cookout 2020 Tips n’ Tricks

 Despite the instinct to throw the regular big 4th of July bash, be sure to keep in mind the recommendations from health professionals to ensure the health of both yourself and those around you.
 This year may require you to practice a quarantine version of your festivities or to make social-distancing accommodations to be as safe as possible.

 If you’re still set on hosting a gathering for the 4th, there are still ways to make it happen safely.
 First and foremost, pay attention to the local guidelines for the amount of people allowed to gather in an outdoor space.
 Stick to this when planning your invite list.
 Arrange seating in alignment with social distancing guidelines (6 feet or more apart, etc.), and either encourage guests to bring their own food or use smart food serving practices to prevent the spread of germs.
-Examples of this include, having one person with gloves serving the food or having each person use their own cutlery to self-serve, ensuring everyone is wearing a mask during this process.
+Examples of this include, having one person with gloves serving the food or having each person use their own cutlery to self-serve, while everyone is wearing a mask during this process.
 Do not forget to have plenty of hand sanitizer posted around your yard to eliminate the worry surrounding germs and transmission.
 Ultimately, use your own judgement and make any necessary adjustments when planning your gathering to make sure it’s as safe as possible.